bpolania/NEAR-Kotlin-RPC/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- NEAR Protocol team for the comprehensive RPC API and OpenAPI specification
-- Square for KotlinPoet, the excellent Kotlin code generation library
-- Kotlin community for kotlinx.serialization and coroutines

 ## Support

 For issues, questions, or suggestions, please open an issue on [GitHub](https://github.com/bpolania/NEAR-Kotlin-RPC/issues).